devjiwonchoi/papago-sdk/README.md

 - 🇩🇪 Deutsch
 - 🇮🇹 italiàno

 For more information, see [Language Support](https://github.com/devjiwonchoi/papago-sdk/blob/main/docs/language-support.md).

+### Disclaimer

+> `papago-sdk` is an open source published by an individual.
+>
+> The activities and announcements of `papago-sdk` are not affiliated with Naver Cloud, corp.